- Risk Factors

 What is the retina?

 The retina is an extremely thin tissue that lines the inside of the back of the eye.
-When we look around, light from the objects we are trying to see enters the eye.
+It is the light-sensitive portion of the eye.
+When we look around, light from the objects we are looking at enters the eye.
 The light image is focused onto the retina by both the cornea and the lens.
-This light striking the retina causes a complex biochemical change within layers of the retina and this, in turn, stimulates an electrical response within other layers of the retina.
-Nerve endings within the retina transmit these electrical signals to the brain through the optic nerve.
+This light striking the retina causes a complex biochemical change within certain layers of the retina and this, in turn, stimulates an electrical response within other layers of the retina.
+Nerve endings within the retina then transmit these electrical signals to the brain through the optic nerve, which connects the eye to the brain.
 Within specific areas of the brain, this electrical energy is received and processed to allow us both to see and to understand what we are seeing.
 The retina has been compared to the film of a camera.
 However, once used, film has a permanent image on it.
-The retina, in contrast, continually renews itself chemically and electrically, allowing us to see millions of different images every day without them being superimposed.
+The neurosensory retina, in contrast, continually renews itself chemically and electrically, allowing us to see millions of different images every day without them being superimposed.

 The retina is about the size of a postage stamp.
 It consists of a central area called the macula and a much larger peripheral area of the retina.
-The light receptor cells within the retina are of two types, called the rods and the cones.
-Rods allow us to see in conditions of reduced illumination.
-Cones provide us with the sharpness of central vision and color vision.
+The light receptor cells within the retina are of two types called the cones and the rods.
+Cones are concentrated within the macular (central) area and provide us with the sharpness of central vision and color vision.
+Rods predominate in the peripheral area of the retina and allow us to see in conditions of reduced illumination.
 The peripheral retina allows us to see objects on either side (peripheral vision) and, therefore, provides the vision needed for a person to move about safely.
 Since this part of the retina contains a lesser concentration of cones, it does not allow for appreciation of visual detail.
 Its larger concentration of rods provides better vision during conditions of darkness.